 It’s worth seeking advice from a financial adviser before making any major changes to your investment portfolio.

 If you’re thinking about moving house, downsizing or remortgaging, take time to research the type of mortgage that best suits your circumstances.
+The mortgage market has shifted considerably since the start of the year, with the Middle East conflict pushing inflation expectations higher and fixed-rate deals rising as a result.

 If you’re remortgaging, most lenders allow you to secure a new deal up to six months in advance.
 This can be a good way to hedge your bets – you can lock in a deal now, while leaving the option to switch to a better product if cheaper rates become available.